kyma-project/eventing-manager/docs/user/tutorials/evnt-02-subs-with-multiple-filters.md

 ## Create a Subscription with multiple event types

-To subscribe to multiple events, you need a [Subscription](../resources/evnt-cr-subscription.md) custom resource.
+To subscribe to multiple events, you need a [Subscription](../resources/evnt-cr-subscription.md) custom resource (CR).
 In the following example, you learn how to subscribe to events of two types: `order.received.v1` and `order.changed.v1`.

 <div tabs name="Create a Subscription" group="create-subscription">
   <details open>